 IARPA Implementation of NSPM-33

-IARPA is implementing the security policy of National Security Presidential Memorandum-33 (NSPM-33)[1].
+IARPA is implementing the research security policy of National Security Presidential Memorandum-33 (NSPM-33)[1].
 This policy directs federal sponsors of research and development (R&D) to assess whether participants in proposed R&D have potential foreign conflicts of interest or conflicts of commitment that pose risks to the security of the R&D. The goal is to identify any such risks and mitigate these risks where possible prior to being considered for award.

 IARPA designates “covered individuals” as “key personnel” on an R&D proposal who meet the following criteria: